 Research School of Aerospace, Mechanical and Environmental Engineering »

 The Australian National University (ANU) launched the 3A Institute on 4 September 2017, in collaboration with CSIRO's Data61, for an initial duration of 5 years.
 By 2022, the 3A Institute aims to have set a new intellectual framework combining both theory and praxis in and to have built a curriculum to start training the first generation of certified practitioners of this new applied science.
 The 3A Institute are running a first of its kind pilot graduate program, the Master of Applied Cybernetics, and continue to shape the new branch of engineering through collaborative learning, teaching, and research.

 The College hosts the ANU node of the Australian Centre for Robotic Vision, an Australian Research Council (ARC) Centre of Excellence.
-It leads the world in the new discipline of robotic vision: computer vision (analysing and understanding the world through images.
+It leads the world in the new discipline of robotic vision: computer vision (analysing and understanding the world through images).
 Robotic Vision expands the capabilities of robots, allowing them to see and understand the world in which they are working.
 We believe robotic vision is the key technology that will allow robotics to change the way we live and work.

 The Battery Storage and Grid Integration Program is pioneering pathways for the integration and optimisation of energy storage in electricity grids and markets globally.
 With a strong focus on interdisciplinary research, development and demonstration (RD&D), the program is delivering nationally significant infrastructure projects.

 A centre of excellence for ground-breaking research, capacity building and nurturing the talent Australia needs to secure our national interests.
 Australian Signals Directorate (ASD) and The Australian National University (ANU) have entered into a 15-year partnership centred in the ASD-ANU Co-Lab, a new unclassified research facility on the ANU campus.